 Savings accounts are very useful.
 Even if you’re saving $10 per month, it’s a good start, and it prevents you from recklessly spending money.
 How does one open a savings account?
 Well, it’s very easy.

 Go to a bank (most of which have special packages regarding minor savings accounts) and get references to the fees and requirements.
 Usually, they just ask for identification and parents/guardians’ approval if you’re under 18.
+This is where you will be keeping money that you are going to be saving.

 Select a Portion of Your Check to Spend